 Tonight we had enjoyed a three course meal, wine and drinks.
 I hadn’t been out to eat in..
-Well I can’t really remember the last time.
+Well, I can’t even remember the last time.

 The wind howled around the corners of the buildings as I walked down the alley, thinking about how lucky I was to have a friend like Galina.

 Suddenly there was a sound behind me.

 I turned around to look, but the alley was too dark.
 I felt my heart start to hammer in my chest and my body was shaking in terror.
 I turned back and started walking again.
 My pulse was thundering in my neck, making it hard to swallow.

 Nothing to be scared of, just keep going.
 Probably just a cat.
 I thought, trying to sooth myself.